Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

 The small matrices in the seven symmetry classes are of the following forms,

 where $a_0,a_1,\cdots, a_{m+n}$ are real random variables.
-The eigenvalues of the small matrices can be written in a unified form as
+The eigenvalues of the small matrices are written in a unified form as

 for the seven symmetry classes (see Appendix \ref{B} for details).
 The two eigenvalues of each of these matrices are either both real or complex conjugate to each other.
-For $m=0$ (classes AII and AII + $\eta_{-}$), they are always complex conjugate to each other.
-For $m>0$, the probability that the two eigenvalues are real becomes finite and is equal to the possibility for $X \geq Y$.
+For $m=0$ (classes AII and AII + $\eta_{-}$), they are always complex conjugate to each other, meaning the absence of real eigenvalues.
+For $m>0$, the probability of two real eigenvalues is finite and equal to the probability for $X \geq Y$.
 This explains the presence and absence of the delta function peak on the real axis in the DoS in the seven symmetry classes.
+In Appendix~\ref{B}, we analytically obtain the level statistics of real eigenvalues and the DoS around the real axis for the above effective small matrices in the seven symmetry classes.

 The finite probability of the real eigenvalues of the random matrices leads to the square-root scaling of $\bar{N}_{\rm real}$.
 According to the circular law~\cite{Ginibre65}, the uniform distribution of complex eigenvalues within the circle of radius $R$ suggests that the number of complex eigenvalues near the real axis within an energy window of a mean complex energy spacing $\bar{s}_c$ is scaled by $\sqrt{N}$,